KeboHQ/Kebo-Twitter-Feed/readme.txt

 5. An example of how the Widget fits into the design of a theme automatically.

 == Changelog ==

+= 0.4.0 =
+* New Feature: Now logs error messages from the Twitter API.
+You can view the log from the plugins options page and see what the errors mean.
+* Bug Fix: Fixed turning text URLs into links.
+It now turns text URLs, account names and hashtags into HTML links.
+This is done once at import, for performance.
+* Bug Fix: Moved the plugin options page from a top level menu to a sub-menu under Settings.
+(Thanks Shea Bunge)
+* Bug Fix: Improved default CSS styling to better fit the users theme.
+(Thanks apatton and Clorith)
+* Note: The information and position of data displayed for each Tweet has been changed to better replicate the official Twitter widget and save space.
+(Thanks apatton)

+= 0.3.5 =
+* New Feature: Used the in-built WP pointer system to add a helpful hint to direct new users to connect their website to Twitter.

+= 0.3.4 =
+* Bug Fix: Fixed unnecessary cache refreshes, by giving 10 seconds for each to be made.
+* Bug Fix: Fixed some styling issues reported.
+* Bug Fix: JS and CSS now only loaded on relevant pages.

+= 0.3.3 =
+* Bug Fix: Fixed wrong variable name used in Widget form.
+* Bug Fix: Small styling fixes to improve integration with Themes.

+= 0.3.2 =
+* Note: Moved to a new version numbering system (internal use only).
+* New Feature: Now fully Multisite compatible, including removal of database entries on delete.
+Each blog can have it's own connection.
+* New Feature: New Advanced Silent Cache.
+New system refreshes the cache in the background, after page load.
+Meaning there is no impact on page load speed while refreshing data.
+* Bug Fix: Fixed duplicated 'Settings saved.' message on the plugin settings page.
+* Bug Fix: Fixed call to un-install script, so that the code runs correctly.
+* Bug Fix: Fixed errors in the Widget options when you first create one.

+= 0.26 =
+* Bug Fix: Changed how we request your Tweets, now using User ID instead of Screen Name.
+* New Feature: Added a link to the plugin data on the Plugins screen, for direct access to the settings page.

 = 0.25 =
 * New Feature: Added option to show profile image to the Widget.